 - General admission to the National Museum of Australia and our permanent galleries is free.

-- Some national and international temporary exhibitions and some special programs have a charge.
+- Some temporary exhibitions and some special programs have a charge.

 - For further information on admission charges to special programs and exhibitions, or to make a booking, please contact the bookings office.